-The table below provides advice to applicants on how different types of applications can be progressed and advises how the Councils will normally publicise them.
-Where charged preapplication advice has been sought the Councils will aim to agree pre-application engagement and publicity steps tailored to the proposal.
+The tables below provide advice to applicants on how different types of applications can be progressed and advises how the Councils will normally publicise them.
+Where charged pre-application advice has been sought the Councils will aim to agree pre-application engagement and publicity steps tailored to the proposal (where necessary and in accordance with the pre-application process).